tejasitraj/esphome-color-display/README.md

 | BLK | D32 |
 | MIS | D12 |

+My display does not have a cs pin.
+If yours does, do connect it do a GPIO pin and modify the code accordingly.

 # How to get started

 - Put the font files as well as the yaml file into your esphome folder (feel free to use your own choice of fonts - make sure you update the yaml in that case)